-Applicants will have a personal interview with the Director of the Adult PTP program to determine that the program and the student is a good match.
-A faculty member or graduate of the PTP program will meet with each applicant to hear the presentation of case material.
+Applicants will have a personal interview with the Chair of the Adult PTP program to determine that the program and the student is a good match.
+A faculty member will meet with each applicant to hear presentation of case material.
 The PTP Committee then makes a final decision.

 Tuition is due annually before the start of class and is nonrefundable after September 1st.
-You can pay by check by mailing into the Institute Office, or by credit card under the Member Only Area.
+You can pay by check by mailing into the Institute Office, or by credit card via the tuition invoice.

 The minimum requirements to graduate include:

 Notice of NondiscriminationThe Denver Institute for Psychoanalysis prohibits discrimination and harassment in any of its activities, including admissions, on the basis of race, color, religion, creed, national or ethnic origin, ancestry, disability, military or marital status, sex (including pregnancy, sexual orientation, and gender identity and expression), age, or any other characteristic protected under applicable federal or state law.